Can you get pregnant from having sex just once?

 Can you tell if someone has a sexually transmitted disease just by looking at him or her?

 Some STDs have visible symptoms such as open sores or ulcers in the genital area or an unusually green or yellow discharge.
-Others can only be identified by blood tests.
+Others can only be identified by blood tests or cultures.
 People with these STDs may not know they are infected because they have not developed symptoms, yet they can still infect you.
 Take every precaution to protect yourself by using latex condoms.

 Is the withdrawal method an effective form of birth control?